sleighzy/k3s-traefik-v2-kubernetes-crd/README.md

 ## Deploy k3s cluster using k3d

-Run the below command (`sleighzy` is my cluster name) to deploy a 2 work node cluster.
+Run the below command (`sleighzy` is my cluster name) to deploy a 2 worker node cluster.
 This performs the following:

 - mounts a directory on the host machine to